 Makes sense right?

-I generally recommend getting several opinions from various doctors, including at least one non-surgeon, before even thinking about undergoing an operation.
+We generally recommend getting several opinions from various doctors, including at least one non-surgeon, before even thinking about undergoing an operation.
 Many less ethical doctors will use scare tactics to pressure patients onto the operating table.
-I know this for a fact, since it was done to me on more than one occasion during my own battle with lower back pain and sciatica.
+I personally know this for a fact, since it was done to me on more than one occasion during my own battle with lower back pain and sciatica.

 One particular old cranky doctor actually told me there was a good chance I might become paralyzed imminently if I did not have a fusion to stabilize my lower spine.
 That was over 20 years ago.
 Can you imagine?
 Anyone who denies the power of the nocebo effect should receive a prognosis like this one and see how they feel.

-My basic advice concerning surgery for any form of typical back pain is:
+Our basic advice concerning surgery for any form of typical back pain is:

 Don't do it.
 Don't even think about doing it.
 This is until you are 100% sure in the accuracy of the diagnosis and are also confident about your post-operative prognosis.